-Value-based care is increasingly important within Health Services, including in the ED environment.
-Overuse of low-value care and underuse of high-value care is widespread and contributes to unnecessary costs and poor health outcomes The concept of value-based care broadly encompasses balancing the benefits of treatments provided to patients with the financial costs of the treatment.
-To provide efficient and safe healthcare, clinicians must consider the benefits and risks of investigations and treatments in an environment of increasing healthcare costs, and be aware of options and methods to changing care (1).
+Health services, and emergency departments (EDs) in particular, are facing unprecedented demand for services against a backdrop of finite resources.
+Value-based care is increasingly important, with overuse of low-value care and underuse of high-value care contributing to unnecessary costs and poor health outcomes.
+To provide efficient and safe healthcare, clinicians must consider the benefits and risks of investigations and treatments, and be aware of options and methods to changing care (1).

 Value-based healthcare is not only about costs.
 The quality of care provided to patients can be enhanced with new developments in clinical care.
 Improving healthcare provision also reduces overcrowding and improves staff efficiency (reduced stress and cognitive load, improved morale and satisfaction), patient satisfaction, and importantly patient safety (2).